JonathanRSS1/JonathanRSS1/README.md

 Hola, soy Jonathan Ramirez 👋
-Me gustan los gatos kawais.
+Me gustan los gatos .
-he/him
-Actualmente soy estudiante

 <!--
 **JonathanRSS1/JonathanRSS1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.